nucel-cloud/nucel/packages/infra/README.md

 # @repo/infra

-Infrastructure deployment for all pulu-front apps using Pulumi and AWS.
+Infrastructure deployment for all pulumi-aws apps using Pulumi and AWS.

 ## Setup